 In following the Lord we have to do some cross bearing for in Luke 9:23.
-Christ says, If any man by Tom E. Smith from Universal Educator.

-will come after me, let him deny himself and take up his cross daily and follow me.
+Christ says, If any man will come after me, let him deny himself and take up his cross daily and follow me.

 This is enough to keep us busy on Lord's day and in doing these we will not be off doing things we ought not.
 By doing these the church will grow as a result of our labors.